BCBA TEST PREP

 Many folks I talk with who are working toward their BCBA across grad programs share that online clinical courses in particular and/or their BCBA supervision can sometimes be difficult to follow and/or not offer the individualized supports they need.
 Folks also tell me that some of their courses, or Supervision, may lack the clinical depth they'd expected to include a focus on increasing the probability for success on the BCBA exam.

-I offer course mentoring/tutoring whether weekly, biweekly or on a schedule that best fits your need.
+I offer mentoring/tutoring whether weekly, biweekly or on a schedule that best fits your need.
 While I will initially use the same weekly and biweekly fees identified above, they may modify depending on the depth of support and/or frequency of contact requested.
 Ongoing test prep will always be included.